BayesFLo: Bayesian fault localization of complex software systems: Motivating Application: Fault Localization of TCAS

-The next step is to use this test run data to identify potential root causes, i.e., the problem of fault localization.
+The next step is to use these test outcomes to identify and rank potential root causes, i.e., fault localization.
 The last column in Table \ref{tab:TCAS_design} shows the outcomes (0 for a passed case, 1 for a failed case) for each test run.
-A key challenge here is that there are more than $\sum_{i=1}^{12}\binom{12}{i} 2^i > 500,000$ input combinations (e.g., the two-factor combination \texttt{Cur\_Vertical\_Sep} = 299 and \texttt{High\_Confidence} = 0) that may be failure-inducing root causes.
-Since each combination is either a root cause or not, there are thus a whopping $2^{500,000}$ different root cause scenarios to consider for fault localization!
+Here, a key challenge is that there are more than $\sum_{i=1}^{12}\binom{12}{i} 2^i > 500,000$ input combinations (e.g., the 2-factor combination \texttt{Cur\_Vertical\_Sep} = 299 and \texttt{High\_Confidence} = 0) that may be failure-inducing root causes.
+Since each combination is either a root cause or not, there are thus $2^{500,000}$ different root cause scenarios to consider for fault localization!
 The goal is to parse through these many scenarios to find which are likely given the observed test results.
 With the costly nature of debugging, this set of likely scenarios should further consist of \textit{only a few} combinations, to facilitate cost-efficient downstream diagnosis.
-Another challenge is the need for assessing \textit{confidence} that an identified suspicious combination is indeed a root cause.
-This provides test engineers a principled way to decide which combinations are likely root causes that need to be further investigated, and which are likely not root causes and can be safely ignored.
-Such uncertainty quantification is critical for trustworthy fault diagnosis \citep{zhou2023trustworthy}.
+Another challenge is the need to assess, for a suspicious combination, the probability this is indeed a root cause given test outcomes.
+This provides test engineers a principled way to gauge which combinations are likely root causes that need to be further investigated, and which can be confidently ignored.
+This probabilistic assessment of risk is desirable for trustworthy fault diagnosis \citep{landsberg2018doric,zhou2023trustworthy}.
 We inspect next existing methods through the lens of these two challenges.